Good Times (Willie Nelson album)

-Good Times is the eighth studio album by country singer Willie Nelson, released in 1968.
-Arrangements were by Anita Kerr, Bill Walker and Ray Stevens.
+Good Times is the eighth studio album by American country music singer Willie Nelson, released in 1968.
+The arrangements were by Anita Kerr, Bill Walker and Ray Stevens.

 Background

 Although Nelson enjoyed a loyal and enthusiastic following in Texas, his record sales at RCA remained underwhelming.
 In a bid to break Nelson as a major recording star, producer Chet Atkins had employed many of the recording techniques that had worked for other stars on the label, but as the sixties neared a close it was becoming plain to Nelson that the Nashville sound simply did not suit his own musical instincts.
 As the singer later explained, “Because Chet was convinced I could be a superstar, it was hard to walk away from his operation...Yet his way of producing, for all its technical wonders, fenced me in.
 I knew it, but, blinded by ambition, I accepted the formula.
 I should have known better, but the truth is it took me a long time – all of the sixties, in fact – to finally see the light.”